Carglglz/jupyter_upydevice_kernel/README.rst

       if no var name provided it stores the output into _

     %logdata [-fs FS] [-tm TM] [-u U [U ...]] [-s] v [v ...]
-      To log a output data of the device into iPython data is stored in 'devlog'
+      To log output data of the device into iPython, data is stored in 'devlog'

      positional arguments: